ac8ai/langtree/docs/public/LANGUAGE_SPECIFICATION.md

 ! @->task@{{}}                           # ❌ Empty mappings
 ```

-This specification provides the complete formal definition of the Dynamic Prompt Connecting Language, enabling consistent implementation and usage across different systems.
+This specification provides the complete formal definition of the Action Chaining Language, enabling consistent implementation and usage across different systems.